alisonludick/javascript-journey/index.md

 console.log(totalSpend());
 ```

-By the way, a great tip I learned from Kyle Simpson's book is to type about:blank into the address bar, open the developer tools console, and use that to run your JavaScript code.
+By the way, a great tip I learned from Kyle Simpson's book is to type `about:blank` into the address bar of your favourite web browser, open the developer tools console, and use that to run your JavaScript code.
 It's a great canvas on which to practice the code that you're learning.
-So go ahead and copy and paste my above code into about:blank and you'll see what it returns when you hit enter.
+So, go ahead and copy and paste my above code into about:blank and you'll see what it returns when you hit enter.